Skip to main content

 • View Container Logs:

-Check the logs for both the VPN container, as well as the created services for any error messages.
+Check the logs for the VPN container and the services for any error messages.

 docker logs <container-name>